Susan Alpern-Fisch, Development Consultant

 Contact Susan Alpern-Fisch:

 Jeannelle came to Temple Micah in 2014 after exploring retail management, a think tank, and editorial work at several DC-area NGOs.
 She loves research of all kinds, but particularly enjoys translating pre-Holocaust Yiddish plays, poetry, and recipes; she cherishes her rejection letter from Marge Piercy.
-She attended Brandeis University, enjoys baking and spreadsheets, and lives in the Maryland suburbs with her wife and daughter.
+She attended Brandeis University, enjoys baking and spreadsheets, and lives in the Maryland suburbs with her wife and child.

 Contact Jeannelle D’Isa: